-Drawings, paintings, sculptures, ceramics and photography will showcase a deeper understanding of the student’s own ideas.
+Drawings, paintings, sculptures, ceramics, and photography will showcase a deeper understanding of the student’s own ideas.
 The Individual Studio/Professional Practices course gives students the opportunity to gain a greater knowledge of the art world through visits to museums, galleries and art centers in New York City, Philadelphia and the Lehigh Valley.
 In addition, students will speak with curators, gallery directors, art museum personnel and a visiting professional artist from New York who will help guide and critique their work.

-NCC’s Fowler Family Southside Center plays host to multiple exhibits throughout the year that showcase the paintings, sculptures, drawings, installations, photography, mixed media, conceptual art, film and computer-generated new media by artists from NCC.
+NCC’s Fowler Family Southside Center plays host to multiple exhibits throughout the year that showcases the paintings, sculptures, drawings, installations, photography, mixed media, conceptual art, film, and computer-generated new media by artists from NCC.

 Applicants to the program are required to submit a portfolio or pass an art test as part of the admission requirements.

 Applicants to the program should contact the Admissions Office at 610-861-5500 for general information on applying to the College.